thraxil/zeuxis/README.txt

 Current Issues (patches welcome):

+  * Port to other platforms.
+I only run Ubuntu, so that's all I've tested it on.
+Python and Pygame are available elsewhere though so there's no reason it shouldn't work; I just don't have the bandwidth to do it.
+  * Friendlier UI/commandline parsing.
   * only handles Atom feeds of a pretty narrow flavor, with fullsize images as enclosures on the entries.
 In particular, I don't yet have it working with Flickr's RSS feeds (you currently have to